d2l-ai/d2l-en/chapter_introduction/intro.md

 If we choose the right family of models, then there should exist one setting of the knobs such that the model fires ``yes`` every time it hears the word 'Alexa'.
-Because the exact choice of the wake word is arbitrary, we'll probably need a model family capable, via another setting of the knobs, of firing ``yes`` on the word 'Apricot'.
+Because the exact choice of the wake word is arbitrary, we will probably need a model family capable, via another setting of the knobs, of firing ``yes`` on the word 'Apricot'.
 We expect that the same model should apply to 'Alexa' recognition and 'Apricot' recognition because these are similar tasks.
 However,